Author: Izabela Chmielewska

 The objective is to shift away from donor-driven development to amplify local voices – with the potential to make development more inclusive, more equitable, and more responsive.

 Anti-corruption initiatives should be “locally led, not locally isolated” – as Bellows pointed out.
 They should be bolstered by the international community with technical and financial assistance to address their limitations in ways that are co-creative, not extractive or prescriptive.
 This is where multi-stakeholder initiatives, particularly OGP and EITI, can bolster the efforts of local leaders by extending a collaborative network that supports transparency, accountability, and open governance.
 In these ways, reforms can stick and make a difference.

 As stated in the December 9th USAID press release, on International Anti-Corruption Day, “local actors are critical to diagnosing the root causes of corruption, exposing corrupt acts, shifting social norms, and mobilizing support for ambitious reforms.
 When anti-corruption efforts are locally rooted, they are more likely to be effective and sustained.”
 Global actors and networks can further sustain these efforts by providing adaptive support that enables co-creation of solutions that work.

-We look forward to seeing the emergence of an anti-corruption agenda that is locally-led and globally-connected, and that is itself informed by open and globally inclusive conversations about how best to address corruption and its political economy drivers.
+We look forward to seeing the emergence of an anti-corruption agenda that is locally-led and globally-connected, and that is itself informed by open and globally inclusive conversations about how to best address corruption and its political economy drivers.